-My research interests include ancient rhetoric and philosophy generally, but focus specifically on Platonism in the early Imperial era (first century CE through the fourth century CE), and on the impact of Greek philosophy on Early Christianity.
-Even more specifically, I am interested in Platonic handbooks and expositions in the second century CE.
+My research interests include the evolution of ancient rhetoric and medicine alongside concurrent developments in Greek philosophy, but focus specifically on Platonism in the early Imperial era (first century CE through the fourth century CE) and on the impact of Greek philosophy on early Christian authors.

 I also teach Biblical Greek for the Lancaster Theological Seminary.

 - Them's Fightin' Words: Ancient Rhetoric and Persuasion